William H. Phelps Sr.: Early life

 Born in New York City to Dudley F. Phelps, and of Louise Lander Prince Phelps, he attended Milton Academy and Harvard College.
 In the summer of 1896 he decided to go on a journey of ornithological exploration to Venezuela following the advice of Wirt Robinson, who had visited Margarita Island the year before, and from his mentor Frank M. Chapman.
 He went to the ports of Puerto Cabello and La Guaira to finally explore a region near Cumaná.
 After a long stay in the states of Sucre and Monagas, he became fascinated with the country and its birds.
 In San Antonio de Maturín, he met a family of British settlers, the Tuckers, and felt in love with one of the daughters, Alicia Elvira.

 He returned to the United States with a small collection of specimens that he brought to Chapman at the American Museum of Natural History.
-The specimens he collected became the basis for his first publication published with Chapman in 1897.
+The specimens he collected became the basis for his first essay published with Chapman in 1897.